 Joseph W. "Chip" Marshall, III has served as a director of SIGA since early 2009.
 Mr. Marshall is the former President and Chief Executive Officer of Temple University Health System (2001-2008).
 In 2000, he became Chair of Temple University Health System and served in that capacity until 2007.
-Prior to 2000, Marshall was a founding partner at Goldman & Marshall P.C., Philadelphia, PA, a corporate health-care law firm.
+Prior to 2000, Marshall was a founding partner at Goldman & Marshall P.C., Philadelphia, PA, a corporate healthcare law firm.
 He received his B.A. and J.D. degrees (1975 and 1979, respectively) from Temple University.
 In 1990, he joined the Temple University Board of Trustees.
 He was a founding member of the Temple University Health System Board of Directors in 1995.
-He served on the Pennsylvania State Ethics Commission in the 1980's and early 1990's, including as Chairman for a portion of that period.
+He served on the Pennsylvania State Ethics Commission in the 1980s and early 1990s, including as Chairman for a portion of that period.
 During 2005-2006, he served as a Member of the Federal Medicaid Commission.
 Additionally, during 2004-2006, he served as a Member of the Pennsylvania Gaming Control Board.
-Mr. Marshall has more than 30 years of experience in health care and is a prominent and highly regarded figure in the health care and higher education sectors.
-His excellent leadership, visibility and expertise in health care are of considerable value to the Board of Directors.
+Mr. Marshall has more than 30 years of experience in healthcare and is a prominent and highly regarded figure in the healthcare and higher education sectors.
+His excellent leadership, visibility and expertise in healthcare are of considerable value to the Board of Directors.

 Paul G. Savas has served as a director of SIGA since January 2004.
-Mr. Savas is Executive Vice President and Chief Financial Officer at MacAndrews & Forbes Holdings Inc. He joined MacAndrews & Forbes Holdings Inc. in 1994 as Director of Corporate Finance, served in various positions of increasing responsibility and became Chief Financial Officer in 2007.
-He also serves as Executive Vice President and Chief Financial Officer of M & F Worldwide Corp. and serves as a director of Harland Clarke Holding Corp. and TransTech Pharma, Inc. Mr. Savas is a former director of REV Holdings LLC and PharmaCore Inc. Mr. Savas provides our Board valuable business, leadership and management insights with respect to our strategic operational and financial direction.
-Mr. Savas's strong financial background, including his work at MacAndrews & Forbes and his service on other boards, also provides financial expertise to the Board of Directors, including an understanding of financial statements, corporate finance, accounting and capital markets.
+Mr. Savas is Executive Vice President and Chief Financial Officer at MacAndrews Holdings.
+He joined MacAndrews Holdings in 1994 as Director of Corporate Finance, served in various positions of increasing responsibility and became Chief Financial Officer in 2007.
+He also serves as Executive Vice President and Chief Financial Officer of M & F Worldwide Corp. and serves as a director of Harland Clarke Holding Corp. and TransTech Pharma, Inc. During the past six years, Mr. Savas also served as a member of the board of managers of REV Holdings LLC.
+Mr. Savas provides our Board valuable business, leadership and management insights with respect to our strategic operational and financial direction.
+Mr. Savas's strong financial background, including his work at MacAndrews Holdings and his service on other boards, also provides financial expertise to the Board of Directors, including an understanding of financial statements, corporate finance, accounting and capital markets.

 Bruce Slovin has served as a director of SIGA since October 2008.
 Mr. Slovin has been the President of 1 Eleven Associates, LLC, a private investment firm, for over five years.
-From 1980 to 2000, Mr. Slovin was an executive officer of MacAndrews & Forbes Holdings Inc. and several of its affiliates.
-Mr. Slovin is a director of Cantel Industries and M & F Worldwide Corp.
-As a result of Mr. Slovin's long career in various operating and financial positions, he provides the Board of Directors valuable business, leadership and management insights into many aspects of our business.
+From 1980 to 2000, Mr. Slovin was an executive officer of MacAndrews Holdings and several of its affiliates.
+Mr. Slovin is a director of Cantel Industries and a former director of M & F Worldwide Corp.
+As a result of Mr. Slovin's long career in various operating and financial positions, he provides the Board of Directors with valuable business, leadership and management insights into many aspects of our business.